Dr Kevin Fong

 Dr Kevin Fong has worked as a doctor with NASA and currently flies as part of a Helicopter Emergency Medical Service (HEMS) crew in the UK.
 As a frontline emergency physician, his expertise lies in understanding teamwork, risk management and decision making under extreme pressure.

 With degrees in astrophysics, medicine and engineering, he is also something of a renaissance man.
-Having worked with NASA’s human space flight programme in Houston, Dr Fong also has a unique perspective on science, technology, exploration and the limits of the human body which he has brought to the life in his incredible talks inspiring a global audience at both public and corporate events.
+Having worked with NASA’s human space flight programme in Houston, Dr Fong also has a unique perspective on science, technology, exploration and the limits of the human body which he has brought to life in his incredible talks inspiring a global audience at both public and corporate events.
 In 2015, he delivered the prestigious Royal Institution Christmas Lectures.

 Dr Kevin Fong has also brought his expertise to both television and radio.
 He co-presented Astronauts: Do You Have What it Takes and Operation Goldrush with Dan Snow.
 He wrote and presented Space Shuttle: The Final Mission, To Boldly Go and several Horizon programmes including We Need to Talk about Death, Cyber Attack, Back from the Dead and How to Avoid Mistakes in Surgery.
 He presented Channel 4’s Extreme A&E and his radio documentaries include Game Changer: Fortnite on 4 and Trauma Medicine: The Fight for Life on BBC Radio 4.